LiadArama/Volcano-Eruption-ML-Project/README.md

 # Data-Science-Volcano-Project

 This project was made by two dear friends who had a question in mind:
-Can we predict Volcano Eruptions? or atleast predict their scale of the eruption?
+Can we predict Volcano Eruptions using ML models? or atleast predict their scale of the eruption using those models?

 Data Aqcuistion -
 Global Volcanism Program Website.